 - Verbal skills talking about what they are doing

 So, relax, it is summer!
 Don’t work so hard Mom and Dad, keep it simple and fun.
-Take a child, add a little supervision, and who knew a little water and ice could entertain and teach so much!
+Take a child, add some supervision, and who knew a little water and ice could entertain and teach so much!

 Take a breath, enjoy the joyful moments of each day, and remember you don’t have to be perfect to be the perfect parent.